-232. Specifically, as Attorney General Holder explained in connection with the DOJ's globally coordinated investigation into price-fixing in the Automotive parts industry, "[i]n order to keep their illegal conduct secret, [Defendants] used code names and met in remote locations."

-233. As stated in the Information filed against Defendant Hitachi Automotive Systems, Ltd., the Defendants and their co-conspirators employed "measures to keep their conduct secret, including, but not limited to, using code names and meeting at remote locations."

-234. Also, a former executive of Defendant DENSO, Kazuaki Fujitani, pleaded guilty to a charge of obstruction of justice in which he admitted that he "corruptly destroyed and concealed a record and document, that is, by deleting numerous emails and electronic files" for a related automotive part.

-235. In addition, two employees of Hitachi, Minoru Kurisaki and Hideyuki Saito were charged by the DOJ with knowingly conspiring to obstruct justice by destroying documents and corruptly persuading, and attempting to persuade others, to destroy documents related to an official proceeding, grand jury investigation, and U.S. agency investigation.
-The DOJ also charged Hideyuki Saito with obstruction of justice by knowingly and corruptly persuading or attempting to persuade other employees of Mitsubishi Electric to destroy or conceal paper documents and delete electronic data that may contain evidence of antitrust crimes in the United States and elsewhere with the intent to impair the objects' availability and integrity for use in official proceedings.

-236. By its very nature, the Defendants' anticompetitive conspiracy and unlawful combinations were inherently self-concealing.
+- 245. As stated in the Information filed against Co-Conspirator Hitachi Automotive Systems, Ltd., the Defendants and their co-conspirators employed "measures to keep their conduct secret, including, but not limited to, using code names and meeting at remote locations." - 246.
+Also, a former executive of Co-Conspirator DENSO, Kazuaki Fujitani, pleaded guilty to a charge of obstruction of justice in which he admitted that he "corruptly destroyed and concealed a record and document, that is, by deleting numerous emails and electronic files" for a related automotive part. - 247.
+In addition, two employees of Co-Conspirator Hitachi, Minoru Kurisaki and Hideyuki Saito were charged by the DOJ with knowingly conspiring to obstruct justice by destroying documents and corruptly persuading, and attempting to persuade others, to destroy documents related to an official proceeding, grand jury investigation, and U.S. agency investigation.
+The DOJ also charged Hideyuki Saito with obstruction of justice by knowingly and corruptly persuading or attempting to persuade other employees of Mitsubishi Electric to destroy or conceal paper documents and delete electronic data that may contain evidence of antitrust crimes in the United States and elsewhere with the intent to impair the objects' availability and integrity for use in official proceedings. - 248.
+By its very nature, the Defendants' and their co-conspirators' anticompetitive conspiracy and unlawful combinations were inherently self-concealing.
 Ignition Coils are not exempt from antitrust regulation and, thus, before July 16, 2013, Plaintiffs reasonably considered the Ignition Coils industry to be a competitive industry.
-Defendants met and communicated in secret and agreed to keep the facts about their collusive conduct from being discovered by any member of the public or by the OEMs and other direct purchasers with whom they did business.
-Accordingly, a reasonable person under the circumstances would not have been alerted to begin to investigate the legitimacy of the Defendants' Ignition Coil prices before July 16, 2013.
+Defendants and their co-conspirators met and communicated in secret and agreed to keep the facts about their collusive conduct from being discovered by any member of the public or by the OEMs and other direct purchasers with whom they did business.
+Accordingly, a reasonable person under the circumstances would not have been alerted to begin to investigate the legitimacy of the Defendants' and their coconspirators' Ignition Coil prices before July 16, 2013.

-237. Plaintiffs and the members of the Classes could not have discovered the alleged combination or conspiracy at an earlier date by the exercise of reasonable diligence because of the deceptive practices and techniques of secrecy employed by the Defendants and their co-conspirators to avoid detection of, and fraudulently conceal, their contract, combination, or conspiracy.

-238. Throughout the course of the conspiracy, the Defendants met and communicated in secret in order to conceal their conspiracy from the public and avoid detection thereof.
-Above and beyond their acts in furtherance of the conspiracy, such as acts of bid rigging, Defendants engaged in surreptitious activity such as using code names and meeting at private residences or remote locations.
-The conspirators also coordinated their pricing in a manner to avoid detection by the OEMs.
-The exact dates and times of these meetings are within the knowledge of the Defendants, including those Defendants and executives of those Defendants who have pleaded guilty to criminal violations of the Sherman Act.

-239. Because the alleged conspiracy was both self-concealing and affirmatively concealed by Defendants and their co-conspirators, Plaintiffs and members of the Classes had no knowledge of the alleged conspiracy, or of any facts or information that would have caused a reasonably diligent person to investigate whether a conspiracy existed, until July 16, 2013, the date that the DOJ publicly announced Defendant Diamond Electric Mfg.
-Co., Ltd.'s anticipated guilty plea.

-240. For these reasons, the statute of limitations applicable to Plaintiffs' and the Classes' claims was tolled and did not begin to run until July 16, 2013.
+- 249. Plaintiffs and the members of the Classes could not have discovered the alleged combination or conspiracy at an earlier date by the exercise of reasonable diligence because of the deceptive practices and techniques of secrecy employed by the Defendants and their co-conspirators to avoid detection of, and fraudulently conceal, their contract, combination, or conspiracy. - 250.
+Throughout the course of the conspiracy, the Defendants and their co-conspirators met and communicated in secret in order to conceal their conspiracy from the public and avoid detection thereof.
+Above and beyond their acts in furtherance of the conspiracy, such as acts of bid rigging, Defendants and their co-conspirators engaged in surreptitious activity such as using code names and meeting at private residences or remote locations.
+The exact dates and times of these meetings are within the knowledge of the Defendants and their co-conspirators, including those Defendants and co-conspirators and executives of those Defendants and co-conspirators, who have pleaded guilty to criminal violations of the Sherman Act. - 251.
+Because the alleged conspiracy was both self-concealing and affirmatively concealed by Defendants and their co-conspirators, Plaintiffs and members of the Classes had no knowledge of the alleged conspiracy, or of any facts or information that would have caused a reasonably diligent person to investigate whether a conspiracy existed, until July 16, 2013, the date that the DOJ publicly announced Co-Conspirator Diamond Electric Mfg.
+Co., Ltd.'s anticipated guilty plea. - 252.
+For these reasons, the statute of limitations applicable to Plaintiffs' and the Classes' claims was tolled and did not begin to run until July 16, 2013.